Atypics3/chc-projects-games/README.md

-Games and/or projects that are done by Chabot's Computer Hardware Club
+Games and/or projects that are done by Chabot's Computer Hardware Club (from least recent to most recent)

 # Table of Contents
 * Projects/Programs